Home Introduction Weddings Around The World Decades Faculty and Friends Conclusion and Appendix

 From Elizabeth Barrett Browning, read “How do I love thee…”

-What would be some readings without a poem from Shakespeare?
+Or perhaps a poem from Shakespeare?

-From the Oxford Book of English Verse
+Look in the the Oxford Book of English Verse for

 “Bridal Song”